-As a first binocular for young astronomers, they excel.
+As a first binocular for young astronomers, the Celestron Cometron 7x50 binoculars excel.
 As a grab 'n' go, "don't really care if they get trashed," second set of binoculars for adults, the Cometrons are without equal.

-The 7x50 and its big sister, 12x70, appeared in July 2013, 10 months after the discovery of Comet ISON, which was predicted to graze the sun on Nov.
+The Cometron 7x50 and its big sister, the 12x70s, appeared in July 2013, 10 months after the discovery of Comet ISON, which was predicted to graze the sun on Nov.
 28, 2013.
 Had ISON survived its close-up with our star, it might have made for spectacular viewing during the holiday season.
 The Cometron name, a solid marketing idea, would have been fortuitous.
 But, alas, Comet ISON never became large enough to see very well through Cometrons.
-It was ripped apart by titanic gravitational forces a few hours before it even reached its closest encounter with the sun ("perihelion").
+It was ripped apart by titanic gravitational forces a few hours before it even reached its closest encounter with the sun ('perihelion').

 The prisms are of the Porro design preferred for astronomy.
 But they are cast of the slightly cheaper BK7 glass.
 All other binoculars we reviewed are BAK4.
-I saw the difference easily when comparing the "exit pupil" of the high-quality Oberwerk 8x40 (BAK4) to that produced by this Celestron 7x50.
-Instead of the sharply defined disc of light projected by the Oberwerks, the Cometrons yielded a fuzzy pseudo-circle, which hardened inward to a diamond-shaped (slightly stretched, rotated square) point on top. ("Exit pupil" is the disc of virtual image at the binoculars' "focus point."
+We saw the difference easily when comparing the exit pupil of the high-quality Oberwerk 8x40 (BAK4) to that produced by this Celestron 7x50.
+Instead of the sharply defined disc of light projected by the Oberwerks, the Cometrons yielded a fuzzy pseudo-circle, which hardened inward to a diamond-shaped (slightly stretched, rotated square) point on top.
+The exit pupil is the disc of virtual image at the binoculars' focus point.
 It’s the circle that you actually look into.)

-In practical use, this means you must orient your eyes to look "further in" to the image circlets on the Cometrons than you would on comparable binoculars made with the higher quality BAK4 glass.
+In practical use, this means you must orient your eyes to look further into the image circlets on the Cometrons than you would on comparable binoculars made with the higher quality BAK4 glass.
 But, perhaps to compensate, Celestron's designers have chosen an optical geometry that makes a larger diameter exit pupil.
 It's more than 7mm across; unusually large.
 So the practical working area of the exit pupil works out to be about the same.
-This offers a clear example of how optical designers can play with variables of material, processing and design to optimize their result at a desired price point.
+This offers a clear example of how optical designers can play with variables of material, processing and design to optimize their results at the desired price point.

 The large exit pupil also serves (what we're assuming is) the intended kid market.
 Young folks' eyes are more elastic; their pupils can dilate wider than the pupils of us old fossils.
 This lets kids see better in the dark and grow dark-adapted faster (offsetting shorter attention spans!).
 The Cometrons' wider exit pupil is a better fit for young eyes.

 If you or your young user wears glasses (especially for nearsightedness), the relatively short 13mm eye relief may clamp your ability to see the full visual field.
-[Eye relief is the distance from the eyepiece lens' surface to the last spot a full width image can be seen.]
+When we mention eye relief, we're talking about the distance from the eyepiece lens' surface to the last spot where a full width image can be seen.
 Roll down the rubber eyecups and you can get closer, but you'll get more stray light across your glasses and eyes.
-And your eyeglass lenses my kiss your binoculars' lenses; no harm as long as they don't crash.
+And your eyeglass lenses my kiss your binoculars' lenses — no harm as long as they don't crash.

 Of course, your family can use these binoculars in the daytime for sports and nature watching.
 Just don't get too close to your target.
 Cometrons are, after all, optimized to watch objects at the distance of comets.
 They won't focus on, say, a bird nesting closer to you than about 30 feet.

 As with most inexpensive binos, the dust caps have no fixtures for retainer cords.
-If your kids are anything like mine, these caps will stray far from their lenses by the end of the first night of use without diligent parental accessory-wrangling.
+Which means that when kids are using them, these caps might stray far from their lenses by the end of the first night of use without diligent parental accessory-wrangling.